 The process of creating lead scoring – and monitoring its effectiveness – is a textbook case of sales and marketing needing to work together toward shared goals.

-In practice lead scoring helps marketing gain a better understanding of the needs at the bottom of the funnel and ensures reps only need focus on the best leads marketing provides.
+In practice, lead scoring helps marketing gain a better understanding of the needs at the bottom of the funnel and ensures reps only need to focus on the best leads marketing provides.